lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 ## Using Pointers in Micropython

 C API usually relies heavily on pointers.
 Some C functions allocate or consume buffers, which are passed as pointers.
 Many functions receive a pointer and update the value it points at, instead of returning a value.

-Micropython, on the other hand, just like Python, doesn't need and doesn't have a native pointers like we have in C.
+Micropython, on the other hand, just like Python, doesn't need and doesn't have native pointers as we have in C.
-In python (as well as other languages such as JavaScript), an object is accessed by reference.
-There are no Pointers per-se, no pointer-dereferencing, no pointer-arithmetic etc.
+In Python (as well as other languages such as JavaScript), an object is accessed by reference.
+There are no Pointers per-se, no pointer-dereferencing, no pointer-arithmetic, etc.

-**The Micropython Binding bridge that gap** - it makes it possible to use Pointers in Micropython.
+**The Micropython Binding bridges that gap** - it makes it possible to use Pointers in Micropython.
 Either pass them to functions, assign them to fields in structs, dereference them, or convert them into [MemoryView](https://docs.python.org/3/library/stdtypes.html#memoryview).

 The Pure Micropython Display Driver uses pointers in several contexts: